gigatec/zabbixnotifier/README.md

 ChangeLog:
 1.1.3 - Behebt Login-Probleme in Verbindung mit Zabbix 2.0.4
-1.2   - Bugfixes (Update-Problems), Number of Problems is displayed in the icon
+1.2   - Bugfixes (Update-Problems), Number of Problems is displayed in the icon 1.3   - Bugfix (Wrong icon when there are no notifications)

 Chrome Web Store: https://chrome.google.com/webstore/detail/zabbix-notifier/ikeijbmpddnkaeejokgifioccbcijjfo